ChristelleLatorre/G7_images_sociales_2020/README.md

 # <h1 align='center'>g7 - *Images sociales*</h1>
 <p align="justify">

 Group 7 was in charge of making predicitons on images scrapped from social media: Instagram and Seatguru.
-Neural networks were used to predict several levels of classes: general view (aircraft interior / exterior / exterior viewed through a window / meal tray), aircraft manufacturer, and aircraft type.
+We used neural networks to predict several levels of classes: general view (aircraft interior / exterior / exterior viewed through a window / meal tray), aircraft manufacturer, and aircraft type.

+&nbsp;
+# Highlights
+We provide you, *inter alia*:
+### Best models
+* A very reliable `View` model to predict the viewpoint of an image: Exterior, Interior, Exterior viewed from a window, Meal tray.
+The 3 first classes score a precision and recall above **0.95**.
+* Well-performing models to predict aircraft types and manufacturers from interiors images.
+Notably, in the `Interiors - manufacturer` model: Airbus class scores a precision of **0.7323** and a recall of **0.8628**; Boeing class scores a precision of **0.7690** and a recall of **0.8815**.

+### Tools
+* A functional pipeline to which you can input a set of social media images and get predictions at various levels: viewpoint, aircraft manufacturer, aircraft type.
+* An easy-to-use transfer learning method.
+* An avdanced data augmentation function.
+* Some insights for further use of `talos` library (hyperparameters optimization).

+&nbsp;
 # Contributors
 * Vincent Barudio
 * Manoel Da Ponte